linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

    :level: 2
    :inline-contents: True

-   * Components can enabled or disabled at compile time
+   * Components can be enabled or disabled at compile time

    * Support of loadable kernel modules (at runtime)